-2013 Congestion Management Program for San Mateo County Executive Summary
+2015 Congestion Management Program for San Mateo County Executive Summary

 The City/County Association of Governments of San Mateo County (C/CAG), as the Congestion Management Agency for San Mateo County, is required to prepare and adopt a Congestion Management Program (CMP) on a biennial basis.
 The purpose of the CMP is to identify strategies to respond to future transportation needs, develop procedures to alleviate and control congestion, and promote countywide solutions.
 The CMP is required to be consistent with the Metropolitan Transportation Commission (MTC) planning process that includes regional goals, policies, and projects for the Regional Transportation Improvement Program (RTIP).
-The 2013 CMP, which is developed to be consistent with MTC's Plan Bay Area, provides updated program information and performance monitoring results for the CMP roadway system.
+The 2015 CMP, which is developed to be consistent with MTC's Plan Bay Area, provides updated program information and performance monitoring results for the CMP roadway system.

 The CMP roadway system comprises of 53 roadway segments and 16 intersections.
 The roadway network includes all of the State highways within the County in addition to Mission Street, Geneva Avenue, and Bayshore Boulevard.
 The intersections are located mostly along El Camino Real.
-(Chapter 2) Baseline Level of Service (LOS) Standards were adopted for each of the roadway segments and intersections on the system wherein five roadway segments and four intersections were designated LOS F (F designated as the worse possible congestion).
-(Chapter 3)
+(Chapter 2).
+Baseline Level of Service (LOS) Standards were adopted for each of the roadway segments and intersections on the system wherein five roadway segments and four intersections were designated LOS F (F designated as the worse possible congestion) (Chapter 3).
 In addition to the roadway system LOS, the CMP also includes other elements to evaluate the performance of the roadway and transit network such as travel time to traverse the length of the County by single-occupant vehicle, carpool, and transit in addition to transit ridership during the peak periods (Chapter 4).
 Monitoring is completed every two years to determine compliance with the adopted LOS standards and changes to the performance elements are measured.

-The results of the 2013 Monitoring indicate the following roadway segments exceeded its LOS Standard.
+The results of the 2015 Monitoring indicate the following roadway segments exceeded its LOS Standard.

-- AM Northbound SR 1 between SF County line and Linda Mar Blvd - AM Westbound SR 84 between I-280 and Alameda de Las Pulgas - AM Eastbound and Westbound SR 92 between I-280 and US 101 - PM Eastbound and Westbound SR 92 between I-280 and US 101 (Same as in 2011)
+- AM Westbound SR 84 between I-280 and Alameda de Las Pulgas - PM Westbound SR 84 between I-280 and Alameda de Las Pulgas - AM Eastbound and Westbound SR 92 between I-280 and US 101 - PM Eastbound and Westbound SR 92 between I-280 and US 101

 Ten (10) CMP segments had an LOS of F (without exemptions) in both the AM and PM peak periods.
 Two segments had LOS of F in the AM peak period only and two segments had LOS F in the PM peak period only.
 Regarding intersections, all intersection locations are in compliance with their LOS Standards.
-Five intersection locations improved and six worsened when compared to 2011 results.
-Three intersections are operating at their LOS Standards and 13 intersections are operating better than their LOS Standards.

-The 2013 travel times for single-occupancy auto and carpool, when compared to 2011 figures, decreased by up to seven minutes in the southbound direction in the A.M. and P.M. peak periods and increased by up to seven minute in the northbound direction in the P.M. peak period.
+The 2015 travel times for single-occupancy auto and carpool, when compared to 2013 figures, decreased by up to Travel time for single occupancy identified as part of the 2015 monitoring indicates a 21% decrease in the southbound AM peak period, a 11% increase in the northbound AM peak period.
+Carpool lanes show an increase of 23% in both the southbound AM peak period.
+MAM peak period and northbound PM peak periods.

 Travel times for bus and passenger rail modes are estimated based on SamTrans and Caltrain published schedules for travel between County lines during peak commute periods (7 a.m. - 9 a.m. and 4 p.m. to 7 p.m.).
-The largest increase in travel time for Caltrain was 23% in the southbound AM period when compared to 2011.
-For SamTrans, there was an increase of up to 9% overall when compared to 2011.
+Caltrain travel times show an increase of more than 45% in both the northbound and southbound AM peak period and an increase of more than 40% in both the northbound and southbound PM peak period.
+SamTrans travel times show in increase of 15% in the northbound AM peak period and an increase of 22% in the southbound PM peak period.
+(The complete 2015 Monitoring results are included in Appendix F)